 We will lead schools of pharmacy by demonstrating and shaping the future of pharmacy practice, integrative research, and educational excellence.

 |Total||Bachelor's degree required||Bachelor's degree required|

-http://www.usc.edu/schools/pharmacy Statistics (non-business), Physics (science or life science majors- thermodynamics & electromagnetism recommended), General Biology w/lab (excludes human anatomy & physiology, botany and microbiology), Human Anatomy, Microbiology (fundamental of microbiology with lab for science majors), Molecular or Cell Biology (for science majors-one upper division course), General chemistry (for science majors to include inorganic & qualitative chemistry), Biochemistry (for science major one upper division course), Social and Behavioral Sciences - Human Behavior (General Psychology or Intro to Sociology or Cultural Anthropology or a related course).
+http://pharmacyschool.usc.edu/programs/pharmd/pharmdprogram/admission/ General Biology w/lab (excludes human anatomy & physiology, botany and microbiology), Human Physiology, Microbiology (fundamental of microbiology with lab for science majors), General chemistry (for science majors to include inorganic & qualitative chemistry), Biochemistry (for science major one upper division course), Calculus, and Statistics (non-business).
+Physics (science or life science majors- thermodynamics & electromagnetism recommended), uppder division Molecular Biology, Social and Behavioral Sciences - Human Behavior (General Psychology or Intro to Sociology or Cultural Anthropology or a related course) are recommended.

 a) A bachelor’s degree is required.

 b) Minimum 3.00 cumulative grade point average (on a 4.00 scale) in all college work and prepharmacy requirements is required for consideration for an interview.

 c)Two (2) semesters and three (3) quarters are necessary to meet a one year requirement for combined semester and quarters.